Update: Texas Woman Files Class Action Lawsuit Against Makers of Wolfgang Puck Pressure Cooker

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in pressure cooker lawsuits.
 We are handling individual litigation nationwide and currently accepting new burn and scald injury cases in all 50 states.

 Free Case Evaluation: Again, if you were injured by an exploding pressure cooker, whether or not the pressure cooker has been recalled, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.